ffantasy94/hrms-astraler/README.md

 	<a href="https://docs.frappe.io/hr/introduction">Documentation</a>
 </div>

-## Frappe HR
+## Astraler HR

-Frappe HR has everything you need to drive excellence within the company.
+Astraler HR has everything you need to drive excellence within the company.
 It's a complete HRMS solution with over 13 different modules right from Employee Management, Onboarding, Leaves, to Payroll, Taxation, and more!

 ## Motivation
 When Frappe team started growing in terms of size, we needed an open-source HR and Payroll software.
 We didn't find any "true" open-source HR software out there and so decided to build one ourselves.